 OECD Home › Directorate for Employment, Labour and Social Affairs › Employment policies and data › Latest Documents

-Encouraging more people to work later in life would help the Netherlands meet its growing challenges of a rapidly ageing population and rising social spending, according to a new OECD report.
+Switzerland should do more to help older people, especially women, work longer in order to meet the challenge of a rapidly ageing population, according to a new OECD report.

 English, PDF, 155kb

 English, PDF, 160kb